mrgizmo212/aibt-modded/docs/overview.md

 ## 1. PROJECT DESCRIPTION

-**AIBT** is an **AI trading platform** built with a production-ready FastAPI backend and functional Next.js 16 frontend.
+**TTG AI** is an **AI trading platform** built with a production-ready FastAPI backend and functional Next.js 16 frontend.
 The backend is fully tested and MCP-compliant; the frontend provides all core features but requires UI/UX refinement for production deployment.

 ### What It Does:
 - **Control** AI trading agents (start/stop trading)